tylerharter/cs301-projects/spring19/p4/README.md

 After they have entered input, print out this line:
 ```
-The correct answer is b.
+You answered 'a'.
+The correct answer is 'b
 ```
-Where 'b' is whatever letter is the right answer.
+Where 'a' is what they entered and 'b' is whatever letter is the right answer.

-Be sure the spaces and capitalization is an exact match to pass this test.

 ### Feature 2: Check the answer for correctness
 Use an `if` statement to check to see if the answer is correct.
 If it is, print: